facebook/create-react-app/docusaurus/docs/adding-css-reset.md

 This project setup uses [PostCSS Normalize] for adding a [CSS Reset].

-To start using it, add `@import-normalize;` or `@import-sanitize;` anywhere in your CSS file(s).
+To start using it, add `@import-normalize;` anywhere in your CSS file(s).
 You only need to include it once and duplicate imports are automatically removed.
 Since you only need to include it once, a good place to add it is `index.css` or `App.css`.

+> Note: It is also possible to use sanitize instead (`@import-sanitize;`).
+See [sanitize docs](https://github.com/csstools/sanitize.css#sanitizecss-).

 ## `index.css`